hablatraining/git-learning/README.md

 1. [git fetch]: Sync local & remote repo histories scoped to the local branch that `HEAD` is pointed at
 2. [git merge] / [git rebase]: Git will reconcile the diverging branches (local/remote), if needed

-So let's say you have cloned some time ago a repo, you are at main but your team have been working on this repo, but you didn't.
+So let's say you have cloned some time ago a repo, you are at main but your team have been working on this repo (and you didn't).
 Your main branch will be behind several commits.
-If you perform a `git pull` command it will fetch + rebase your main branch:
+If you perform a `git pull` command it will `fetch` + `rebase` your main branch:
 ```mermaid
 flowchart LR
    A --- B[B,\n main]